Zero-Shot Depth from Defocus: Experiments

 \textbf{DDFF~\cite{ddff}.} Although the DDFF~\cite{ddff} dataset has several limitations, we still report the numbers for an easy and thorough comparison with DfD baselines.
 The data split and evaluation metrics follow previous works~\cite{dualfocus,hybriddepth,dfv,defocusnet}.

 \textbf{Evaluation Metrics.} We use standard metrics in monocular depth estimation: absolute relative error (AbsRel) and the inlier percentage $\delta_k$, defined as follows: where $N$ is the number of pixels, $d_i$ is the ground-truth, and $\hat{d_i}$ is the prediction.
 Note $\delta_{1.25}$ is also commonly denoted as $\delta_1$ in the literature.
+We also report standard depth metrics MAE, MSE, and RMSE on \benchmarkname.
+See previous literature~\cite{omnidc} for detailed metrics definition.